-If you have just completed an inpatient program to conquer your addiction...Congratulations!
+If you have just completed an inpatient program to conquer a substance use disorder...Congratulations!
 And now you're headed home, and you find yourself wondering, "Now what?"
 Completing rehab is a huge accomplishment, but the hard work has only begun.
 To keep your recovery process going, follow these tips:

 1. Get Busy